ilyasotkov/learning-kubernetes/labs/lab1/overview.md

 You might now be thinking "Aren't we cheating here?
 And it's gonna be more expensive, isn't it?"

 First of all, I wouldn't call automation cheating.
-If you want to get familiar with how Kubernetes really works, go through these guides (be prepared to spend at least a couple of weeks on these, Kubernetes setup *is really complicated*):
+If you want to get familiar with how Kubernetes really works, go through these guides (be prepared to spend at least a couple of weeks on these, Kubernetes setup is pretty complicated):

 - [Setup section of the Kubernetes Docs](https://kubernetes.io/docs/setup/)
 - [Kubernetes the Hard Way by Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way)